-This image is mostly the front of a Solar Home taken from the perspective view at The Homes.
+This image is mostly the front of a Solar Home taken from the perspective view, Aeriel View From Southwest, at The Phase 1 Homes.
 The purpose is to provide a basis for discussing three things: 1) the small windows in the east and west sides of these homes, 2) the large windows in the south facing exposure, and 3), the black lower windows in the south facing exposure.

-The black lower windows are specially designed solar heaters.
+The lower windows that appear black in the illustration due to the speacil coating inside, are specially designed solar heaters.
 They will be mostly shaded from the sun in summer, but summer covers will be provided to ensure that no excess heat is brought into the house.

 Immediately behind the glass of these windows is a heat absorbing mass approximately ten inches thick that has been coated on the outside facing surface with a special black heat absorbing material.
 These solar masses will continue to heat the home after the sun has set.
 Additional information about this type of heater.

-From the inside of the home there will appear to be a nice shelf below the window to cover the solar heater; the shelfs will provide a good place for indoor plants .
+From the inside of the home there will appear to be a nice shelf below the window which is the cover for the solar heater; the shelf will provide a good place for indoor plants .

 Image by Rachel Aljilani for a Home Power Magazine article.